eclipse-che/che-docs/src/main/_docs/user-management/user-management-organizations.md

 # Organizations in Eclipse Che

 Organization allow to regroup developers on Eclipse Che and allocate resources.
-Resources and permissions are controlled and allocated within Eclipse Cheadmin dashboard by system administrator.
+Resources and permissions are controlled and allocated within Eclipse Che admin dashboard by system administrator.

 ## Roles
 There are two main different roles in an organization: